Frythedragon/ProtogenVisor/README.md

 ## License
-It's free
+It's free,
-I hope it help you
+I hope it help you,
 If you think my code is nice thanks to credit.
 Have fun :)